collaborativebioinformatics/Pangenome_and_Genomic_Cluster_Modeling/README.md

 conda install bioconda::entrez-direct
 ```

-From this then the following python script can be used to extract chr19 and chr22 from the assembly FASTA files for HPRC:
+From this, the following python script can be used to extract chr19 and chr22 from the assembly FASTA files for HPRC:
 ```
 # This should be the path to the assemblies downloaded above
 download_path='/path/to/download/destination/'